-When the newly appointed Home Minister of India, Amit Shah of the freshly elected BJP government presented the bill in the Parliament on August 5, 2019 to abrogate the clauses in the controversial Article 370 and 35A that granted the State of Jammu & Kashmir a special status and proposed to reorganize Laddakh and Jammu & Kashmir as two separate union territories, instead of full-fledged single state, lot of hue and cry with mixed and confused opinions from political parties captured the news headlines.
+When the newly appointed Home Minister of India, Amit Shah of the newly elected BJP government presented the bill in the Parliament on August 5, 2019 to abrogate the clauses in the controversial Article 370 and 35A that granted the State of Jammu & Kashmir a special status and proposed to reorganize Laddakh and Jammu & Kashmir as two separate union territories, instead of full-fledged single state, lot of hue and cry with mixed and confused opinions from political parties captured the news headlines.

 In view of the Home Minister, he was correcting the mistake that was committed 70 years ago by the then Government functionaries and the abolition of Article 370 and reorganization of the State will now open doors for development of all the three regions Jammu, Kashmir and Laddakh.